james-willett/james-willett.com/content/posts/gatling/gatling-complete-guide/index.md

 Our Gatling development environment is ready to go!
 Now we need an application to test against.
 We could use the [Gatling Computer Database](http://computer-database.gatling.io/computers), but I have instead developed an API application specifically for teaching Gatling - **The Video Game Database**.

-# Application Under Test - The Video Game DB
+# 4. The Application Under Test - The Video Game DB

 For the rest of this blog post, we will be writing tests against the [Video Game Database](https://github.com/james-willett/VideoGameDB).
 This application is a fictional database of videogames.
 It boasts a simple API documented with [Swagger](https://swagger.io/) that features all the HTTP verbs (Get, Put, Update, Delete), and supports both XML and JSON payloads.